paulrobertlloyd/paulrobertlloyd-v3/source/journal/_posts/entries/2012-12-03-causeway_coast.markdown

 Besides showcasing some recent photography -- something I'd like to do more often on this site -- this is also an opportunity to experiment with the [compressive images][9] technique.
 The photos on this page have been saved with larger dimensions than required, but also lower quality levels than I would normally use.
 This should result in smaller file sizes and sharper imagery on high resolution displays.
 Daan Jobsis was the first to suggest this technique, and his [Retina Revolution][10] post is worth a read.

-{% figure figure--caption-right l-extend "**The Causeway Hotel:** 66% quality, 44 kB" %}
+{% figure figure--caption-right u-extend "**The Causeway Hotel:** 66% quality, 44 kB" %}
 {% picture /2012/12/causeway_coast_1.jpg %}
 {% endfigure %}

-{% figure figure--caption-right l-extend "**Tourists besiege the causeway:** 57% quality, 108 kB" %}
+{% figure figure--caption-right u-extend "**Tourists besiege the causeway:** 57% quality, 108 kB" %}
 {% picture /2012/12/causeway_coast_2.jpg %}
 {% endfigure %}

-{% figure figure--caption-right figure--image-duo l-extend "**Interlocking basalt columns:** 55% quality, 63 kB / 58% quality, 35 kB" %}
+{% figure figure--caption-right figure--image-duo u-extend "**Interlocking basalt columns:** 55% quality, 63 kB / 58% quality, 35 kB" %}
 {% picture supporting /2012/12/causeway_coast_3.jpg %}
 {% picture supporting /2012/12/causeway_coast_4.jpg %}
 {% endfigure %}

-{% figure figure--caption-right l-extend "**The Giant's Causeway viewed from above:** 55% quality, 151 kB" %}
+{% figure figure--caption-right u-extend "**The Giant's Causeway viewed from above:** 55% quality, 151 kB" %}
 {% picture /2012/12/causeway_coast_5.jpg %}
 {% endfigure %}

-{% figure figure--caption-right l-extend "**Large basalt columns:** 55% quality, 167 kB" %}
+{% figure figure--caption-right u-extend "**Large basalt columns:** 55% quality, 167 kB" %}
 {% picture /2012/12/causeway_coast_6.jpg %}
 {% endfigure %}

-{% figure figure--caption-right l-extend "**Anything that can be hexagonal, will be hexagonal:** 38% quality, 122 kB" %}
+{% figure figure--caption-right u-extend "**Anything that can be hexagonal, will be hexagonal:** 38% quality, 122 kB" %}
 {% picture /2012/12/causeway_coast_7.jpg %}
 {% endfigure %}

-{% figure figure--caption-right l-extend "**A storm brewing:** 60% quality, 100 kB" %}
+{% figure figure--caption-right u-extend "**A storm brewing:** 60% quality, 100 kB" %}
 {% picture /2012/12/causeway_coast_8.jpg %}
 {% endfigure %}

-{% figure figure--caption-right l-extend "**Ballintoy Harbour:** 57% quality, 91 kB" %}
+{% figure figure--caption-right u-extend "**Ballintoy Harbour:** 57% quality, 91 kB" %}
 {% picture /2012/12/causeway_coast_9.jpg %}
 {% endfigure %}